 LYA’s relationship with the Barr family spans more than 60 years beginning with Joe Barr and Rabbi Dovid Edelman of blessed memory.

 Joe Barr met Rabbi Dovid Edelman when the rabbi arrived in Springfield in 1950.
 Joe was an immigrant from Europe and had fond memories of his family’s connection with rabbis in his community in Europe and he developed a natural friendship with Rabbi Edelman.
 Through the years Rabbi Edelman remained friends with several members of the Barr family.
 The connection continued as many of the Barr grandchildren attended LYA preschool, kindergarten and Hebrew School.
 Paul Barr and Jacob Barr are the fourth generation of the family who now are at the helm of Barrco Auto Parts and their bond continues with LYA and the Edelman, Kosofsky and Wolff families.
-There will be a special tribute at the dinner to honor the memory of Gary Barr and Michael Barr, the fathers of Paul and Jacob, respectively.
+There will be a special tribute at the dinner to honor the memory of Jacob’s father Michael Barr, and Gary Barr, Jacob and Paul’s uncle.

 “The relationship between LYA and the Barrs runs deep and we are proud to honor the wonderful Barr family for their longstanding commitment to Jewish education and to our community,” said Rabbi Noach Kosofsky.